horror writer

 Stephen King: The King of Horror

 No discussion of best horror authors would be complete without mentioning the undisputed “King of Horror” himself, Stephen King.
-With a career spanning decades, King has penned numerous best horror books, including classics like “Carrie,” “The Shining,” and “It.”
+With a career spanning decades, King has penned numerous best horror books, including classics like “Carrie,” “The Shining,” and “It” and other genres like nursing paper.
 What sets King apart is his ability to create characters that feel like real people, allowing readers to empathize with their fears and struggles.
 From the tormented Jack Torrance in “The Shining” to the otherworldly Pennywise the Dancing Clown in “It,” King’s characters have become icons of the genre.

 H.P.
 Lovecraft photo